 While visiting Deer Isle in Maine, I had the chance to speak with Julie Eaton - a lobster boat captain - and learn more about lobster fishing in Maine as well as learn about her journey to the ocean in a world of men.

-The towns of Piran and Portorož are located on Slovenia’s 28-mile stretch of Slovenia’s Adriatic coastline, and are awash in customs associated with the sea.
+Home to the world famous Piran Salt, the Slovenian coastal towns of Piran and Portorož are located on Slovenia’s 28-mile stretch of Slovenia’s Adriatic coastline, and are awash in customs associated with the sea.
 Experience the area’s historic salt-harvesting and maritime traditions with a visit to Sečovlje Salt Pans and by attending the annual St George Festival, which celebrates divine intervention rescuing fishermen from a thunderstorm.
-Soak up the exuberant Neptune’s Baptism, a procession by boat from Portorož to Piran.
-Indulge in some thalassotherapy at one of the seaside spas.
-BCD offers you the up-close and personal experience of seeing Slovenia through the eyes of its locals.

 These are some of the best Lochs, Scotland.
 With over 31,000 lochs scattered around Scotland it's no wonder that they hold such a powerful place in Scottish folklore and history.